U.S. Army's 1918 Infantry Tactics with the Airplane

 Airplane

 When the United States entered the First World War it was using the term "aëroplane."
 The below picture of the heavy twenty-five-pound American 1914 dictionary does not use the term "airplane."
-Eventually, Americans were using the term "airplane."
-The U.S. Army tactics manual printed in France in 1918 at the end of the war had two paragraphs dedicated to how infantry units should operate with and against airplanes.
+The second book depicts how- eventually, Americans were using the modern term "airplane."
+The U.S. Army tactics manual was printed in France in 1918 on the eve of the war's conclusion.
+The small book had two paragraphs dedicated to how infantry units should operate with and against airplanes.

 The 1914 spelling of Airplane, according to THE NEW CENTURY DICTIONARY was "aëroplane"